You are reading the 2025/26 Academic Calendar. The 2024/25 version remains in effect until August 31, 2025 and is available here.

 COMM_V: Commerce

 In general, not all of the prerequisites for Commerce courses are listed.
 Students must be registered in the same year level as the course they intend to register in.
-For example, eligiblity for Commerce 400-level courses requires a student to have completed second and third-year Commerce, and to be registered in fourth year.
+For example, eligibility for Commerce 400-level courses requires a student to have completed second and third-year Commerce, and to be registered in fourth year.
 Students should refer to the Commerce website or contact the Undergraduate Office regarding course prerequisites and variations from standard program sequences.
 Additional fees are charged for some courses.

 1. COMM_V 100 (3) Introduction to Business